formalmethods/intrepid/INSTALL.md

 intrepid installed in your python environment.

 # Bug reporting
-Please report any bug you should experience via github's "Issues" page.
+Please report any bug you should experience [here](https://github.com/formalmethods/intrepyd/issues).

 # Feedback
 If you wish to drop a feedback you may write to